usnistgov/ns3-oran/README.md

-Without going into too many details, there is also a script included in the examples folder called, "oran-lte-2-lte-ml-handover-example-generate-training-data.sh," that can be used as a start to generate data using this same example that can be used to train an ML model.
-Furthermore, once the training data has been generated, the file "oran-lte-2-lte-ml-handover-example-classifier.py" that is also included in the example folder, can be used to produce an ML model using the training data that is generated.
+Without going into too many details, there is also a script included in the examples folder called, "oran-lte-2-lte-ml-handover-example-generate-training-data.sh," that can be used as a start to generate data using this same example to train an ML model.
+Furthermore, once the training data has been generated, the file "oran-lte-2-lte-ml-handover-example-classifier.py" that is also included in the example folder, can be used to produce a PyTorch ML model using the training data that is generated.